aanderse/LdapRecord.com/source/docs/laravel/auth/importing.md

 ## Attribute Synchronization {#attribute-synchronization}

+The `sync_attributes` you define inside of your `config/auth.php` file for your provider will be used for importing and synchronizing users.

+Be sure to look at the [documentation](/docs/laravel/auth/configuration/#database-sync-attributes) to get a further understanding on what is possible with this option.

+## Syncing Existing Records {#syncing-existing-records}

-The `sync_attributes` you define inside of your `config/auth.php` file for your provider are used for importing and synchronizing users.
-Be sure to look at the [documentation](/docs/laravel/auth/configuration/#database) to get a further understanding on what is possible with this option.
+The `sync_existing` array you define inside of your `config/auth.php` will be used to synchronize existing database records with your LDAP users.

+Be sure to look at the [documentation](/docs/laravel/auth/configuration/#database-sync-existing) to get a further understanding on what is possible with this option.

 ## Password Synchronization {#password-synchronization}